BMSB Season: Australia’s September–April Shipping Rule

 BMSB is an invasive pest risk because it can hitchhike in cargo and establish itself in environments where it does not belong.
 For a country like Australia, which already runs a high-protection biosecurity system, that kind of pathway is taken seriously.

-The important point for shippers is that the concern is operational, not theoretical.
+The concern is operational, not theoretical.
 A pest does not need to be obvious on the outside of a shipment to create risk.
 If it can shelter in goods, vehicles, machinery, or packaging during transit, border controls become much stricter.

 This is one of the clearest examples of how Australian biosecurity works in practice: seasonal risk becomes a shipping rule.
 Australia Biosecurity Rules Explained